kubeshop/monokle-cli/CONTRIBUTING.md

 Most of the release process is done automatically through GitHub CI.
 However it requires few manual steps:

-0. As a prerequisite, update `CHANGELOG.md` file with release info and push to `master` branch.

 1. Make sure you are on `master` branch and have latest changes and no local modifications:

 ```bash